 The Office of Quality is collaborating with key stakeholders on strengthening patient safety agency-wide.
 The next step in our commitment to patient safety is to develop a unified, system-wide, patient safety program that provides oversight to our facilities and areas with standardized policies, processes, tools, and training that increase safety for both our patients and our workforce.

-The Total System Safety and Quality Strategy was recently developed by our agency patient safety subject matter experts, in collaboration with IHS national combined councils, IHS Chief Medical Officer Dr. Loretta Christensen, and IHS area directors.
+The Total System Safety Strategy was recently developed by our agency patient safety subject matter experts, in collaboration with IHS national combined councils, IHS Chief Medical Officer Dr. Loretta Christensen, and IHS area directors.
 The strategy provides the roadmap to strengthen patient safety enterprise-wide, and identifies the aim, goals, and objectives of the agency patient safety program.
-The TSSQ Strategy aligns with the HHS Patient Safety initiative, The National Healthcare System Action Alliance to Advance Patient Safety , and utilizes the most up to date resources and terminology in the patient safety field.
+The TSS Strategy aligns with the HHS Patient Safety initiative, The National Healthcare System Action Alliance to Advance Patient Safety , and utilizes the most up to date resources and terminology in the patient safety field.
 The IHI Framework for Safe, Reliable and Effective Care and the 17 recommendations in four domains put forth by the National Action Plan to Advance Patient Safety were utilized as foundational documents in the strategy development.

 A critical component to developing an overarching and unified patient safety program is an agency patient safety policy.
 Last fall, key stakeholders, to include patient and workforce safety experts, came together to develop the agency patient safety policy.
 This policy identifies the foundational elements required of all IHS patient safety programs, sets patient safety program standards, and provides mechanisms for patient safety oversight.
 We look forward to sharing and implementing this policy agency-wide once it reaches final approval.